-A: Subscriptions to purchase our common stock may be made on an ongoing basis, but after the time we break escrow for this offering, investors may only purchase our common stock pursuant to accepted subscription orders as of the first calendar day of each month (based on the prior month's transaction price), and to be accepted, a subscription request must be received in good order at least five business days prior to the first calendar day of the month (unless waived by the Dealer Manager).
-During the escrow period, the per share purchase price for shares of our common stock will be \$10.00, plus applicable upfront selling commissions and dealer manager fees.
-Thereafter, the purchase price per share of each class will be equal to the then-current transaction price, which will generally be our prior month's NAV per share for such class as of the last calendar day of such month, plus applicable upfront selling commissions and dealer manager fees.
-We may offer shares at a price that we believe reflects the NAV per share of such stock more appropriately than the prior month's NAV per share, including by updating a previously disclosed offering price, in cases where we believe there has been a material change (positive or negative) to our NAV per share since the end of the prior month.
+A: Subscriptions to purchase our common stock may be made on an ongoing basis, but after the time we break escrow for this offering, investors may only purchase our common stock pursuant to accepted subscription orders as of the first business day of each month (based on the prior month's transaction price), and to be accepted, a subscription request must be received in good order at least five business days prior to the last business day of the preceding month (unless waived by the Dealer Manager).
+During the escrow period, the per share purchase price for shares of our common stock will be \$10.00, plus applicable selling commissions and dealer manager fees.
+Thereafter, the purchase price per share of each class will generally be equal to our prior month's NAV per share for such class as of the last business day of such month, plus applicable selling commissions and dealer manager fees.

+For example, if you wish to subscribe for shares of our common stock in July, your subscription request must be received in good order at least five business days before the last business day of July.
+Generally, the offering price will equal the NAV per share of the applicable class as of the last business day of June, plus applicable selling commissions and dealer manager fees.
+If accepted, your subscription will be effective on the first business day of August.
+We may offer shares at a price other than the prior month's NAV per share, including by updating a previously disclosed offering price, in cases where we believe there has been a material change (positive or negative) to our NAV per share since the end of the prior month.
 See "How to Subscribe" for more details.

-For example, if you wish to subscribe for shares of our common stock in October, your subscription request must be received in good order at least five business days before November 1.
-Generally, the offering price will equal the NAV per share of the applicable class as of the last calendar day of September, plus applicable upfront selling commissions and dealer manager fees.
-If accepted, your subscription will be effective on the first calendar day of November.